Beyond equivalent circuit representations in nonlinear systems with inherent memory

-\textbf{Acknowledgments} This study was financed in part by the Conselho Nacional de Desenvolvimento Científico e Tecnológico - Brazil (CNPq) Projs.
-301033/2019-6 and 131951/2021-1, FAPESP Proj.
+This study was financed in part by the Conselho Nacional de Desenvolvimento Científico e Tecnológico - Brazil (CNPq) Projs.
+311536/2022-0 and 131951/2021-1, FAPESP Proj.
 2023/05436-3, and the Fulbright Program of the United States Department of State’s Bureau of Educational and Cultural Affairs.
 We are furthermore very grateful to B. Leikert, J. Gabel M. Sing and R. Claessen from Physikalisches Institut, Experimentelle Physik 4, Universität Würzburg, 97074 Würzburg, Germany for the sample growth of the devices used in this study.

-The model can be extended for the simulation of the effects of leaking or shunting transport channels in photo-diodes (or solar cells).
-In this case the current can be tuned by the non nonequilibrium dynamics as

-where $I_L$ and $I_{s}$ are the illumination and saturation currents, respectively.
-An additional capacitive coupling between contacts can be emulated by adding the term, $-C \omega V_{0} \sin{\omega t}$ to Eq.~\ref{diodes}.
-The transport channels are represented in Figure~\ref{Figure1s} including a leaking path for nonequilibrium carriers that corresponds to the third term on the right hand side of Eq.~\ref{diodes}.
-It exhibits a memristive nature.